-Mr. Coleman and Mr. Munson commented that the conclusions were logical and appropriate.
-Mr. Williams more specifically stated that it was unlikely that every offshore facility would have a CFD gas dispersion model, because CFDs are very expensive and are normally only conducted for new build facilities or facilities with airstream contamination issues.
-In addition, Mr. Williams could not identify where the assumption was made for the report that each facility would have a CFD completed, and questioned the validity of that assumption.
+Two reviewers commented that the conclusions were logical and appropriate.
+One reviewer more specifically stated that it was unlikely that every offshore facility would have a CFD gas dispersion model, because CFDs are very expensive and are normally only conducted for new build facilities or facilities with airstream contamination issues.
+In addition, the reviewer could not identify where the assumption was made for the report that each facility would have a CFD completed, and questioned the validity of that assumption.

-Study on Effects of Combustible Gas on Helicopter Operations Charge Ouestions and Answers
+Study on Effects of Combustible Gas on Helicopter Operations Charge Questions and Answers